shakahl/LibreAutomate-C-Sharp/_/Templates/files/Examples/@Triggers and toolbars/Readme.txt

 To run the script at program startup, add its name in Options -> General -> Run scripts...

 This folder is a script project.
 It is one big script divided into multiple files.
 The script starts in file "Triggers and toolbars".
-It calls functions defined in other files.
+It calls function RunTriggersAndToolbars, which calls functions with attribute [Triggers] or [Toolbars]; they are in other files.
 Then it runs all the time, waiting for trigger events and clicked toolbar buttons.
 When you press a defined hotkey or click a toolbar button etc, it executes the trigger action or button action (code that follows the =>).

-If the action code is big, you can place it in a seperate function or script.
-See examples.
-If the code is in a separate function, it starts faster and can share variables (fields) with other functions of the project.
-The function can be anywhere in the project folder.
-If the code is in a separate script, it runs in separate process and therefore starts slower and does not share variables.
-But then it's easier to edit and test it, because don't need to restart the main script.
-And it cannot crash the main process (triggers and toolbars).
-The script can be anywhere (in project folder or outside).
+Add triggers in functions with attribute [Triggers].
+Toolbars - with attribute [Toolbars].
 To add a trigger or toolbar or button, you can use snippets.
 Start typing "trig" or "tool", and you'll see snippets in the completion list.